Back to the full dot-point answer

 How an event is described.
 A war scene presented with sombre, lyrical prose carries different values than the same scene in clinical neutrality.

-What is character outcomes?Show answer
+What are character outcomes?Show answer

 Who prospers, who suffers.
 The text rewards what it values.